-The SCAQMD and AVAQMD have adopted CEQA thresholds of significance to determine a project's cumulative impact on air quality.
+The SCAQMD, AVAQMD, and SJVAPCD have adopted CEQA thresholds of significance to determine a project's cumulative impact on air quality.
 A project would have a cumulatively significant impact when project-related emissions exceed these regional emissions thresholds.
-While incorporation of AQ-IAMF#1 through AQ-IAMF#5 will reduce most construction emissions (discussed above), exceedance of air districts' CEQA thresholds would still occur during the construction of any of the Build Alternatives (see Impact AQ#2).
-Construction of any of the Build Alternatives would result in NO_X and CO emissions above the SCAQMD CEQA thresholds for all six Build Alternatives, and NO_x emissions above the AVAQMD annual CEQA thresholds for the E2A Build Alternative.
-Construction emissions of NO_X and CO could be mitigated through the purchase of offsets (Mitigation Measure AQ-MM#1 and AQ-MM#2) under CEQA (if such offsets are available).
+While incorporation of AQ-IAMF#1 through AQ-IAMF#6 will reduce most construction emissions (discussed above), exceedance of air districts' CEQA thresholds would still occur during the construction of any of the Build Alternatives (see Impact AQ#2).
+Construction of any of the Build Alternatives would result in NOx and CO emissions above the SCAQMD CEQA thresholds for all six Build Alternatives, and NO_x emissions above the AVAQMD annual CEQA thresholds for the E2A Build Alternative.
+Construction activities that would occur within the SJVAPCD would not exceed CEQA thresholds.
+Construction emissions of NOx and CO could be mitigated through the purchase of offsets (Mitigation Measure AQ-MM#1 and AQ-MM#2) under CEQA (if such offsets are available).
 Zero emission or near-zero emission technology will be utilized for construction vehicles (AQ-MM#3); all remaining emissions after implementation of AQ-MM#3 may be offset with emission offset credits required under AQ-MM#1 and AQ-MM#2, if such offsets are available.
 However, until the contractual agreements between the Authority and the SCAQMD and AVAQMD are in place, respectively, and the purchase of emission offsets is secured, the project's contribution to the cumulative impact would be considerable.